• Home

 Check out this recipe

-And that’s it for this vegetarian salad recipe!
+And that’s it for this Vegetarian Sausage Salad with Paprika Dressing recipe!

 If you make it, please tag me on Pinterest or Instagram so I can see!
 It’s my favorite thing to scroll through stories and see what you all are making.